-Melissa Block speaks with our regular political commentators E.J.
-Dionne, of the Washington Post and Brookings Institution, and David Brooks, of the New York Times.
-They discuss the economy and the GOP primary race.
+Robert Siegel talks to our regular political commentators — E.J.
+Dionne of The Washington Post and Brookings Institution, and David Brooks of the New York Times — about religious employers and birth control, and the Republican primaries.

 When you give to WAMU, your tax-deductible membership gift helps make possible award-winning programs such as Morning Edition, All Things Considered, The Diane Rehm Show, The Kojo Nnamdi Show, and other favorites.